Yuanmousaurus in Yunnan

 Classification

-Yuanmousaurus is deemed to be a basal member of the Eusauropoda, standing outside the Neosauropoda, which comprises all more derived sauropods.
-In its species description, Lü Junchang and colleagues considered Yuanmousaurus a member of the Euhelopodidae that was closely related to Patagosaurus, more basal than Euhelopus, and more derived than Omeisaurus.[2]
-The Euhelopodidae, however, is abandoned by many palaeontologists since the systematic position of Euhelopusitself is controversial.
-A newer analysis by Toru Sekiya places Yuanmousaurus within the Mamenchisauridae, together with MamenchisaurusTienshanosaurus and Chuanjiesaurus.[1]
+Yuanmousaurus is considered a basal member of the Eusauropoda, which is outside the Neosauropoda that comprises all more derived sauropods.
+In its species description, Lü Junchang and colleagues initially classified Yuanmousaurus as a member of the Euhelopodidae, suggesting it was closely related to Patagosaurus, more basal than Euhelopus, and more derived than Omeisaurus.
+However, the Euhelopodidae has been largely abandoned by many paleontologists due to the controversial systematic position of Euhelopus itself.
+A newer analysis by Toru Sekiya places Yuanmousaurus within the Mamenchisauridae, along with Mamenchisaurus, Tienshanosaurus, and Chuanjiesaurus.

 Discovery

-The only skeleton (YMV 601) was recovered in May 2000 in the village Jiangyi in Yuanmou County, Yunnan Province.
-The excavation was led by palaeontologists of the Yunnan Provincial Institute of Cultural Relics and Archaeology, the Yuanmou Museum and the Chuxiong Museum.
+The only known skeleton of Yuanmousaurus (specimen YMV 601) was recovered in May 2000 in the village of Jiangyi in Yuanmou County, Yunnan Province.
+The excavation was led by paleontologists from the Yunnan Provincial Institute of Cultural Relics and Archaeology, the Yuanmou Museum, and the Chuxiong Museum.
 Today, the fossils are part of the Yuanmou Museum collection.
-They were described as Yuanmousaurus jiangyiensis by Lü Junchang and colleagues in 2006.
-The name adverts to Yuanmou County and the village Jiangyi, where the fossils were found.[2]
+The name Yuanmousaurus jiangyiensis refers to Yuanmou County and the village of Jiangyi, where the fossils were found.